 In other words, 2 parts epoxy (Part A) to 1 part hardener (Part B).

 I like to use 3 mixing containers.
+For smaller projects, I use 3 small cups.

-Ultimately, 3 containers helps prevent silly mistakes.
+Ultimately, 3 separate cups or containers helps prevent silly mistakes.

 The thick viscosity of table top epoxy doesn’t release air bubbles as easily as deep pour epoxy.